Otto Wächter: Early life

+World War II

-Governor of Kraków, Poland
+Governor of Kraków

-Hans Frank with districts administrators in 1942 from left: Ernst Kundt, Ludwig Fischer, Hans Frank, Otto Wächter, Ernst Zörner, Richard Wendler.
+Hans Frank with district administrators in 1942.
+From left: Ernst Kundt, Ludwig Fischer, Frank, Otto von Wächter, Ernst Zörner, Richard Wendler.

-Following the Invasion of Poland in September 1939, the Germans established a state known as the General Government which was ruled over by Hans Frank.
-Until 1940, his deputy was Arthur Seyss-Inquart, who took Wächter with him to the General Government, where he was appointed as Governor of the administrative district of Kraków.
+Following the invasion of Poland in September 1939, the Germans established a state known as the General Government which was ruled over by Hans Frank.
+Until 1940, his deputy was Arthur Seyss-Inquart, who took Wächter with him to the General Government, where Wächter was appointed governor of the administrative district of Kraków, Poland.
 Wächter chose the two crowns of Galicia in the coat-of-arms issued for the nobility of his father.
 As Governor of Kraków, he was under the direct and local supervision of Frank and had to face the fanatical actions of the local SS and police forces.

-The arrest on 6 November 1939 of the entire staff of professors and academics of the Jagiellonian University and other academic institutions and their subsequent deportation to Sachsenhausen concentration camp called Sonderaktion Krakau resulted in widespread condemnation worldwide.
-Wächter publicly criticised the action which took place without his knowledge and reportedly tried to free the academics.
+The arrest on 6 November 1939 of the entire staff of professors and academics of the Jagiellonian University and other academic institutions and their subsequent deportation to Sachsenhausen concentration camp, an event known as Sonderaktion Krakau, resulted in worldwide condemnation.
+Wächter publicly criticised the action, which took place without his knowledge, and reportedly tried to free the academics.
 Due to the "Special Action Kraków", he was indicted by exiled Poles in New York in 1942.

-In his capacity as Governor, an execution warrant for 52 Poles in Bochnia was issued 18 December 1939 under Wächter's signature, as reprisal for killing two Viennese police officers.
-Likewise in December 1940, a decree organizing the expulsion of the city's 68,000 Jews also appeared under his name as did a further decree ordering the remaining 15,000 Jews to move into the newly created Kraków Ghetto ("Jewish Residence Zone") issued on 3 March 1941.
+In his capacity as governor, an execution warrant for 52 Poles in Bochnia was issued 18 December 1939 under Wächter's signature, as reprisal for killing two Viennese police officers.
+Likewise in December 1940, a decree organizing the expulsion of the city's 68,000 Jews also appeared under his name, as did a further decree ordering the remaining 15,000 Jews to move into the newly created Kraków Ghetto ("Jewish Residence Zone") issued 3 March 1941.

-Wächter, unlike his wife who was often in the company of the Franks, tried to keep his distance from them.
+Unlike his wife who was often in the company of the Franks, Wächter tried to keep his distance from them.
 The family lived in a pseudo-Romanesque villa in Przegorzaly on a steep slope above the Vistula outside Kraków, which belonged to Professor Szyszko-Bohusz, head of the restoration measures of the Royal Wawel.
 The atmosphere of the confiscated building did not meet with the approval of Wächter's wife, so she built a house which she called "Wartenberg Castle".
-Frustrated with the severe limitations of his role, Wächter was about to resign from his office in Kraków, when he received a new posting in Galicia.
+Frustrated with the severe limitations of his role, Wächter was about to resign from his office in Kraków when he received a new posting in Galicia.